 - Evaluation and management of hearing loss, including traditional hearing evaluation and implantable hearing devices such as Cochlear Implants

-- Congenital malformations of the ear, such as microtia and aural atresia
+- Congenital malformations of the ear, such as prominent ears in infancy, microtia and aural atresia

 - Tonsils and adenoid disorders, including obstructive sleep apnea syndrome